 We're honored to feature new poetry by Terri Linn Davis in Issue Three of Orson's Review.
-Issue Three of Orson's Review will be published on September 24th, 2019.
+Issue Three of Orson's Review was published on September 24th, 2019.

 We're also very fortunate for the time Terri took to chat with us about the poet’s journey.
 Check out the discussion below.

 *The following interview involves Orson's Publishing (OP) and Terri Linn Davis (TLD).

 OP: How did your journey with the written word begin?

 TLD: I’ve always been interested in the written word.
 I remember lying in my mother’s bed one night when I was four years old and watching her read a novel in the dim light thrown off from the dusty lamp on her nightstand table.
 I was amazed at how she could read without saying the words out loud.
 I’d always ask her how she did it, and I can still hear her saying, “Terri, you ask me that all the time.”
 I’ve always written.
 Often without intention.
 There’s probably a hundred unfinished diaries floating in the ether.
 I went back to finish my degree in 2015, and that’s when I took introduction to poetry.
 I had never even read poetry before that class, but I’ve been hooked ever since.

 OP: Is being a poet your primary occupation?

 TLD: No, but I’d love to make writing and teaching my primary occupation.
 Right now I’m an MFA student at Southern Connecticut State University, and I receive a stipend for being a Graduate Teaching Assistant for the English Department.
 I’ve also worked as a Licensed Massage Therapist since 2010.

 OP: What about these poems are you most proud?